Why Do I Compare Myself to Others

 🌙 A simple moment that changes how you see comparison

-The next time you notice yourself comparing, pause for a moment.
+The next time you notice yourself comparing, pause before following the comparison all the way to self-criticism.

 Instead of asking: